November 12, 2019

-Liferay, Digital Solutions Forum UK, Catapult, Working at Worth Having been an implementer of Liferay since 2008, and official partner for over six years, Worth has successfully launched numerous large scale Liferay projects.
+Having been an implementer of Liferay since 2008, and official partner for over eight years, Worth has successfully launched numerous large scale Liferay projects.
 We understand how to maximise the platform’s multifaceted features to build a portal solution that best suits an organisation’s unique needs, and deliver a high quality turnkey service in the cloud.
-In this post, Sales Support Officer Jessica Cullen chats with Chris Johnson, veteran Worth Front End Developer to get his thoughts on working with Liferay.
+In this post, we're having a chat with Frontend Developer Chris Johnson, to get his thoughts on working with Liferay.

-JC : CHRIS, YOU’VE BEEN AT WORTH FOR SOME TIME, AND HAVE HAD YOUR HANDS IN SEVERAL OF THE LARGE LIFERAY PROJECTS WORTH HAS DEVELOPED.
+CHRIS, YOU’VE BEEN AT WORTH FOR SOME TIME, AND HAVE HAD YOUR HANDS IN SEVERAL OF THE LARGE LIFERAY PROJECTS WORTH HAS DEVELOPED.
+HOW WAS THAT?

 Yes, I’ve seen the platform develop considerably.
-I’ve been with Worth for 5 years and have worked on the Peace Portal, Peace Portal Gallery, GPPAC, KHN, Innovate UK’s Catapult sites, and TU Delft.
+I’ve been with Worth for 7 years and have worked on the Peace Portal, Peace Portal Gallery, GPPAC, KHN, Innovate UK’s Catapult sites, Ecer, CIR (Ministry of Foreign Affairs) and TU Delft.
 The office has also developed other Liferay solutions including the University of East Anglia’s, and the University of London’s student portal and others.

 I’ve had some opportunity to reflect on the process of developing with Liferay as I’ve worked up through the three versions, and you know, it’s surprising what you remember working on the platform for so long.
 But then of course there are changes and sometimes some clients have older versions for which you have to use older development techniques--it can get a little muddy.

 IS THERE ANY PROJECT THAT STANDS OUT IN YOUR MIND AS BEING A GAME CHANGER FOR A PARTICULAR ORGANISATION?